14 Ways to do Las Vegas Right (and Cheap!)

 8. Stick to the free shows

 Las Vegas is famed for its shows, from Cirque du Soleil to Wayne Newton concerts, but these can be incredibly expensive.
 Unless you’re dying to see a specific show, stick to the free ones, like the Bellagio fountain show or the Treasure Island outdoor pirate show.
-Actually, the crazies in Vegas provide entertainment enough.
+Actually, the wild personalities that flock to Vegas provide entertainment enough.

 9. Get your free drank on

-Casinos provide free drinks to gamblers, so, even if you aren’t planning to feed thousands of dollars into slot machines, take a seat at one, act like you’re planning to risk big money, and wait for the cocktail waitresses to come by and take your drink order.
+Casinos provide free drinks to gamblers, so, even if you aren’t planning to feed thousands of dollars into slot machines, take a seat at one, play a few rounds (even if you stick to the penny slots!), and wait for the cocktail waitresses to come by and take your drink order.
 Tip them $1, and you’ve got yourself a drink for almost nothing!
-Also, if you’re a girl?
-There’s always the option of using your womanly charms to get free drinks from male admirers.
+And, hey, there’s always the option of using your charms to encourage free drinks from admirers.
 Who needs to spend even a penny on drinks in Vegas?

 10. Pregame with your own drinks